 Sweeteners and flavoring help to make it all palatable so you will not grimace when you use it.
 Obviously, we don’t put sugar in toothpaste, so sorbitol and saccharin is used instead.
 Mint is the most popular flavoring.

 Those are the main ingredients beside fluoride, which is the most important of them all.
 We’ll discuss other additives like whiteners and sensitivity blockers in another blog.

-If you’re interested in learning more about oral health, call Dr. Abbas Nejad and our helpful team at Abbas Nejad DDS.
+If you’re interested in learning more about oral health, call Dr. Abbas Nejad and our helpful team at Abbas Nejad.
 Phone: 623-872-8686.
 Make an appointment or come by our office in Phoenix, Arizona.